samridhiwadhwa8/eventrix/README.md

 Interactive Interface – Dynamic features using JavaScript for better user experience.

-🎨 CLEAN, USER-FRIENDLY INTERFACE

 # 🛠️ TECHNOLOGIES USED
 Layer           	Technology

 Frontend	        HTML5, CSS3, JavaScript (ES6+)

 Backend  	        Not used (static web pages)

 Database	        Not integrated yet

 # 📸 SCREENSHOTS